yvan-lopez-it/outcoding-practical-interview-project/javaprograms/readme.md

 4. Parse the argument to an integer.
 The argument is converted from a string to an integer and stored in the n variable.
 5. Calculate the hexagonal number: The hexagonal number is calculated using the formula `n * (2 * n - 1)`. (cited source [https://en.wikipedia.org/wiki/Hexagonal_number](https://))
 6. The result is printed to the console, indicating the nth hexagonal number calculated.

+To run this program, save the above code to a file named HexagonalNumber.java and compile it using the following command:

+`javac HexagonalNumber.java`

+Then, run the compiled program with an integer argument like this:

+`java HexagonalNumber 6`

+This will produce the following output:

+`The 6th hexagonal number is: 91`